Project type: Energy Efficiency

 Project location: Antananarivo, Madagascar

-Project status: Operation
+Project status: In operation, exclusive

-Annual CO₂ reduction: 5,229 t
+Annual CO₂ reduction: 6,829 t

-USD being saved per family
+EUR being saved per family

-A majority of households still use inefficient lamps.
-High quality efficient lamps are either not available or not affordable to most people.
-If energy saving lamps at affordable price, a regulatory framework in favor of low-carbon lighting and the installation of appropriate treatment technology of used lamps.
-Carbon revenues from myclimate make it possible to sell the energy saving lamps at a subsidized price.
-This way, the project enables over 120,000 households in the capital of Madagascar to access high quality energy saving lamps.
-The use of these lamps will reduce a household’s electricity bill by around 20 per cent and leads to overall energy savings of 22.4 GWh per year.
+The project aims at mitigating these effects through the introduction of high quality energy saving lamps at affordable price, a regulatory framework in favor of low-carbon lighting and the installation of appropriate treatment technology of used lamps.
+Carbon revenues from myclimate make it possible to sell the energy saving lamps at a subsidized rate.
+Thereby, the project enables close to 130,000 households in the capital of Madagascar to access high quality energy saving lamps.
+The use of these lamps will reduce a household’s demand for electricity and lead to overall energy savings of 12.6 GWh per year.
 The distribution of the lamps, and the collection of the incandescent lamps, are accompanied by a public awareness campaign.
 The population learns about the benefits of using energy efficient lighting, appropriate handling of used lamps and their contribution to mitigating climate change by making use of this technology.

 To embed these efforts in a beneficial environment, WWF promotes the development of a market for affordable low-carbon lighting.
 This is done in cooperation with government agencies through the establishment of a regulatory framework in favor of high quality, efficient lighting and a national ban on low-efficiency light bulbs.
 By doing so, this project promotes a circular economy with low carbon intensity and raises awareness of our global transition towards a net zero society.
 The first lamp treatment technology of its kind in Madagascar able to extract and isolate the mercury of old lamps was installed in a waste recycling center in 2018.
 More than 3,500 lamps have been collected, already.